 What Is Introverted Sensing (Si)?

 Introverted Sensing (Si) is the storing and recall of past data and experiences.
 Introverted Sensors usually have an excellent memory for details, and can look on the past with fondness and appreciation.
 They look at what has worked well in the past, what is the “tried and true” method, and try to apply it to the present moment.
-Si users recollect information thoroughly and can easily tell if something doesn’t match up with a past experience.
+Si users recollect information thoroughly and can easily tell if something doesn’t match up with past experience.
 They are quick to see inconsistencies, to notice changes, and to spot abnormalities.
-When a Si-user experiences something in real time, they quickly compare it to something they’ve experienced in the past to see if it matches up.
+When a Si-user experiences something in real-time, they quickly compare it to something they’ve experienced in the past to see if it matches up.
 Si users are also usually very aware of their body’s needs and feelings.
 They are aware of internal sensations, like whether they are hungry or whether they are in pain.

 How INFJs Use Introverted Sensing

 Because Introverted Sensing is the INFJs Demon, it normally reflects itself in very negative ways.
 The INFJ can often be haunted by the past and skeptical of it.
 They see only what was negative about the past, only what traumatized them, only the mistakes they made.
 They may only see the mistakes and failures of others as well.
 They will pinpoint all their mistakes and failures as signs that they will never be anything but a disappointment or a failure.
 They may become immersed in their past trauma or regrets and unable to get out.
 When in the realm of the Demon function, the INFJ can also become completely incapable of holding onto any details accurately and may distort past details to fulfill their vision of failure and hopelessness.